isomerpages/judiciary-asean-ifce/_resources/Implementation.md

 ---

 #### **Train the Trainers Guide**
-Teaching the International Framework for Court Excellence is a “how-to” (“train the trainers”) guide for instructors, facilitators, organizers, and program developers of a one-and-a-half training program on the Framework.
+Teaching the International Framework for Court Excellence is a “how-to” guide for instructors, facilitators, organizers, and program developers of a one-day-and-a-half training program on the Framework.
 It prepares the potential trainers to effectively teach a workshop covering the concepts and tools of the Framework.

 [Download PDF](/files/implementing-ifce/Implementing-IFCE.pdf)